grafana/mimir/docs/sources/mimir/configure/configuration-parameters/index.md

 [ruler_max_rule_groups_per_tenant_by_namespace: <map of string to int> | default = {}]

 # (experimental) List of namespaces that are protected from modification unless
 # a special HTTP header is used.
-If a namespace is protected, it cannot be
+If a namespace is protected, it can only be
-# modified via the ruler's config API only read.
-The value is a list of strings,
+# read, not modified via the ruler's configuration API.
+The value is a list of
-# where each string is a namespace name.
-On the command line, this list is given
+# strings, where each string is a namespace name.
+On the command line, this list
-# as a comma-separated list.
+# is given as a comma-separated list.
 # CLI flag: -ruler.protected-namespaces
 [ruler_protected_namespaces: <string> | default = ""]